Diocese of Fall River

 Read more from our bishop in his weekly blog: https://www.fallriverdiocese.org/category/bishops-blog/

-Currently with 70 parishes and 12 mission churches, the Catholic Diocese of Fall River was established in 1904 with 44 parishes serving 130,000 people.
+Currently with 69 parishes and 10 mission churches, the Catholic Diocese of Fall River was established in 1904 with 44 parishes serving 130,000 people.
 It now covers 1,194 square miles in Southeastern Massachusetts, including Bristol County, Cape Cod, Martha’s Vineyard, Nantucket and the towns of Mattapoisett, Marion and Wareham in Plymouth County.
-Within the area the Catholic population numbers over 265,000 persons.
+Within the area the Catholic population numbers 259,785 persons as of Dec.
+2023.

 + + + + + + +